Keep Your Shower Drain Clog Free

 When you don’t take good care of your drains, the first consequence is often a foul smell.
 Although a foul smell is usually associated with kitchen drains, it’s not uncommon to find offensive smells lingering from your shower drains.

-Get yourself a hair catcher
+Get yourself a hair catcher.

-Being careful about what goes down the drain is the most important aspect of preventative drain maintenance.
+Being careful about what goes down the drain is the most crucial aspect of preventative drain maintenance.
 Doing something as simple as this can mean you don’t have to call a plumber.
-However, if you haven’t taken this preventative step then you could easily call up someone like inland plumbing to help you out if needs be.
+However, if you haven’t taken this preventative step, then you could easily call up someone like Inland Plumbing to help you out if needs be.
 In bathtubs and showers, the biggest problem is usually hair.
-By using a hair catcher (a wire mesh filter that can be placed over or under the drain) you can minimize the risk of an clogs.
+By using a hair catcher (a wire mesh filter that can be placed over or under the drain), you can minimize the risk of clogs.
 Cleaning out the hair catcher only takes a couple of seconds after every shower.
-You can watch how to install one here on this Youtube video.
+You can watch how to install one here on this YouTube video.

-Clean that sucker out
+Clean that sucker out.

 Gently cleaning the inside of a drain about twice a year helps to prevent the buildup of biofilm, hairballs and other clog-causing gunk.
 You can use white vinegar to clean your drain.
 White vinegar is mildly acidic but powerful enough to dissolve most of the particles forming in your drains.
 Pour two cups of vinegar down the drain, wait about ten to fifteen minutes, then flush the drain with hot water.
-If you still come up with a clog after these preventative measures then it’s time to call in the experts.
+If you still come up with a clog after these preventative measures, then it’s time to call in the experts.
 Don’t forget — you can always count on your licensed local plumbers.

 Source: Keep Your Drain Clogs at Bay